Licenses a trademarked bingo-and-slots hybrid game format to regulated gambling operators worldwide.

 What external forces can significantly affect this company?

-State-by-state gambling legalization in the United States opens new markets but requires jurisdiction-specific compliance modifications for each state.
-European Union data privacy regulations require changes to how player data is handled across all mobile games.
-Policy changes by Apple and Google on their mobile platforms affect how casual games structured around in-app purchases operate.
+In the United States, gambling is legalised state by state, which creates new licensing opportunities but also requires the company to meet separate compliance rules in each new state.
+European Union data privacy rules require changes to how player data is handled across all mobile games.
+Apple and Google can change their App Store and Google Play Store policies at any time, which could affect how freemium Slingo games earn money from in-app purchases and advertising.

 Where is this company structurally vulnerable?